Halifax Regional Fire and Emergency: Station closures

 In 2013 Halifax Regional Fire & Emergency Services approved the closure of Fire Stations 32 (Mooseland), 37 (Elderbank), 53 (Terrence Bay), 61 (Ketch Harbor) and 51 (Upper Hammonds Plains).
 These stations were Sub Stations of other Fire Stations in the area.
 As well, Station 62 (Harrietsfield) suffered a fire in Jan 2015 that closed the station permanently.
 These areas are still protected fully by HRM Fire.

-A new Station 62 is currently being constructed in Williamswood to replace Stations 62 and 63, and is scheduled to open November 2020.
-As well the process to relocate Stations 8 (Bedford) and 9 (Lower Sackville) to centralize them in areas of rapid growth is underway.
+A new Station 62 was constructed in Williamswood to replace Stations 62 and 63, and opened in November 2020.
+As well the previous plans to relocate Station 8 (Bedford) and Station 9 (Lower Sackville) was halted and a new station is being contracted in West Bedford and is planned to open in 2025.